Phoenix Mercury to adjust travel arrangements following Brittney Griner harassment incident, head coach says - KTVZ

 “That’s obviously nothing no one wants to deal with, especially when you’re on a business trip for work,” she said.

+Griner’s longtime teammate and WNBA star Diana Taurasi said that the harassment occurred during the team’s first public appearance since Griner’s release.

+“It was literally the first time we were in public together,” Taurasi said.

-Describing the incident as “unnerving,” Mercury star Diana Taurasi said the players’ safety comes first.
+Describing the incident as “unnerving,” Taurasi said the players’ safety comes first.

 “Basketball is secondary to all that,” Taurasi said.
-“People have families, kids, and to be put in that situation really is pretty disrespectful to, I think, not only (Griner), but to our team, to the league really.”
+“People have families, kids, and to be put in that situation really is pretty disrespectful to, I think, not only (Griner), but to our team, to the league really.
+So hopefully they can take steps into making sure that the security of our players throughout the league is at the forefront.”

+In response to the incident, the Women’s National Basketball Players Association issued a statement calling for greater flexibility regarding charter flights for athletes.

+Griner and her teammates experienced “a calculated confrontation that left them feeling very unsafe,” said the organization.
+“Everyone who was paying attention knew this would happen.
+We could have and should have been more proactive.”

 The-CNN-Wire